deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 He looked left, and she kissed him.

 It was a gentle kiss, accompanied by a happy sigh, and it lasted for a good few warm and comfortable seconds.
-Ava didn't kiss him all that often, but when she *did…!*
+Ava didn't kiss him all that often, but when she *did...!*

 When it was over, he gave her a little squeeze.
 "Mmm.
 That was nice.
 What was it for?"